Kodedbykenzie/Telegram-Admin-Forwarder-Bot/README.md

 6. Replace 'ADMIN_ID' with the Telegram ID of the admin whose messages should be forwarded.

-7. Replace 'GROUP_ID' with the ID of th group which you want to forward the messages.
+7. Replace 'GROUP_ID' with the ID of the group which you want to forward the messages.

 8. Save the changes.